 5. Can you explain how Jamstack is affecting the SEO and User Experience?
 How can it translate to my business case?

-All that Google wants from you is a lightweight, easy to scan website with clear and simple user experience.
+All that Google wants from you is a lightweight, easy-to-scan website with a clear and simple user experience.

 And static pages are giving you just that.

 Read more about the impact of Jamstack tehchnologies on SEO and convertion rates.